pickledish/pickledish.github.io/_drafts/2026-08-22-watermark.md

 But, does it degrade the quality of the text overall?
 I don't believe so.

-Yes, it definitely sounds bad when "papaya" having a 5% chance is distorted into a 2% chance (...half the time, and an 8% chance the other half of the time).
+Yes, it definitely sounds bad that "papaya" having a 5% chance is turned into a 0.25% chance (...sometimes, and an 9.75% chance just as often).

 But, remember my "watermarking is easy, just seed the PRNG for the LLM" misunderstanding from earlier?
 In the end, this isn't actually any different -- after all, a seeded PRNG is maximally "distorted" too, with every probability collapsing to either 0% or 100%, and nobody considers that degradation!
 The decision for "papaya-or-not-papaya" may come from `/dev/urandom`, or a seed, or `hash(previous_4_tokens ++ secret_key ++ token)`, but regardless the outcome is the same -- "papaya" still shows up in an unbiased 5% of situations.